refractionPOINT/lce_doc/docs/qs-sase.md

 LimaCharlie Net (`lc-net`) allows you to secure and monitor network access to your endpoints by providing advanced instrumented VPN access.

-**To prevent abuse this feature requires a minimum sensor quota of 3 (credit card required).
+**To prevent abuse this feature requires a minimum sensor quota of three (credit card required).
 Sensor quota can be set on the Billing page inside of the web application.**

 ![Billing Quota](https://storage.googleapis.com/lc-edu/content/images/content/qs-billing-quota.png)

 `lc-net` endpoints appear like other endpoints in your LimaCharlie deployment, but they're quite different in nature.
 These `lc-net` endpoints need to be provisioned to be accessed.

 By provisioning an `lc-net` endpoint, you create a set of VPN credentials that can be used by a single device.
-One set of credentials should be used by only a single device, they should not be shared among devices.
+One set of credentials should be used by only a single device, and not shared among devices.

 Once connected, these devices will be able to connect to the internet by default.
 Connectivity and additional features that can be enabled by `lc-net` are defined using "policies".